gsaini/Performance-Measurements/README.md

     - Audit
     - Performance
     - Profiles Panel - Memory/Heap Profiling
+    - [Find unused CSS and JS with the Coverage feature](https://developers.google.com/web/updates/2017/04/devtools-release-notes#coverage) and attempt to optimize.
     - Framework tools - React, Angular

 2. What are the different performance tools?